- Reduced mobility, independence, and ability to do daily activities

 - Incomplete (greenstick or hairline).
 The crack in the bone does not go all the way through the width of the bone.

 - Complete.
-The bone breaks all the way across.
+The bone breaks all the way across the bone.

 Older adults are most likely to suffer fractures of the: